Jason Stitt

 SQLAlchemy makes union queries on denormalized data easier

-In order to query for individual objects out of this table, all of the selects were actually unions of several selects, one for each set of columns.
+In order to query for individual objects out of this table, all of the selects were unions of several selects, one for each set of columns.
 All of the where clauses and other aspects were duplicated.

 It looked something like this (simplifying to 3 sets of data and far fewer columns):